Timeline for September following the September 11 attacks

-This article summarizes the events in the remaining days of September 2001 following the September 11 attacks which relate to the attacks.
+The September 11 attacks of 2001 were a major event that had a significant long-lasting impact even beyond the day of the attacks itself.
+This article summarizes events which relate to the attacks in the remaining days of September 2001.
+News coverage was significant in the period after the attacks which meant that many of these events were reported on quickly by news agencies at the time.

 All times, except where otherwise noted, are in Eastern Daylight Time (EDT), or UTC−04:00.

 September 2001

 Tuesday, September 11

 CBS and CNN report that a van filled with explosives has been stopped on the George Washington Bridge.
 According to the report, the New Jersey police claimed there were enough explosives to destroy the entire bridge.
 The FBI denied the report.